-- in Ganatsekiagon Creek, starting in 4 tributaries: in the first tributary, beginning approximately 350 m upstream of Sideline 22, just north of Taunton Road; in the second, beginning at the Whitevale Road crossing, west of Sideline 24; and, in the third and fourth, starting at 2 Whitevale Road crossings between Sideline 24 and Sideline 20.
-The area extends down each tributary to the point where they merge into Ganatsekiagon Creek, and continues to a point downstream of Brock Road where it joins Urfe Creek - in Urfe Creek and two tributaries: in the first tributary, starting from a point approximately 150 m downstream of Highway 7, west of Country Lane, continuing downstream to the confluence with Urfe Creek.
-The area then continues downstream in Urfe Creek to the confluence with Ganatsekiagon Creek, south of Rossland Road West.
-In the second tributary, starting approximately 250 m upstream of Taunton Road near the Pickering/Ajax border, and extending to the confluence with Urfe Creek, north of Rossland Road West - in Michell Creek and 3 tributaries: in Michell Creek, beginning approximately 850 m downstream of Uxbridge Pickering Townline, east of Sideline 24 and extending downstream to the confluence with Duffins Creek, north of Concession Road 7.
-In 2 tributaries to Michell Creek, beginning approximately 1.5 km and 750 m upstream of Central Street, west of Sideline 20, respectively, and extending downstream to the confluence with Michell Creek, just west of Sideline 20; and, in a third tributary, beginning at the Canadian Pacific Railway crossing east of Sideline 20, and extending downstream to the confluence with Michell Creek (west of Brock Road and north of Concession Road 8) - in Duffins Creek, starting approximately 300 m upstream of Concession Road 9, east of Westney Road North, and continuing downstream to the confluence with Brougham Creek, in Greenwood Conservation Area.
-In another section of Duffins Creek downstream, beginning approximately 1.8 km upstream of Highway 2, at the confluence with Urfe Creek, and continuing to a point approximately 800 m downstream of Highway 2 - in a tributary of Brougham Creek, beginning approximately 450 m upstream of Highway 407, east of Sideline 14, and continuing downstream to the confluence with Brougham Creek, and continuing in Brougham Creek to the confluence with Duffins Creek in Greenwood Conservation Area within 2 tributaries: beginning at the stream crossings of Concession Road 7, east of Westney Road and west of Salem Road, respectively.
-The area extends down each tributary until their confluence before continuing downstream to the confluence of another tributary in Deer Creek Golf and Banquet Facility • within 1 tributary: beginning at the Balsam Road crossing, south of Concession Road 7.
-The area extends downstream to the confluence in Deer Creek Golf and Banquet Facility, approximately 250 m upstream of Taunton Road
+- in Ganatsekiagon Creek, starting in 4 tributaries: in the first tributary, beginning approximately 350 m upstream of Sideline 22, just north of Taunton Road; in the second, beginning at the Whitevale Road crossing, west of Sideline 24; and in the third and fourth, starting at 2 Whitevale Road crossings between Sideline 24 and Sideline 20.
+The area extends down each tributary to the point where they merge into Ganatsekiagon Creek, and continues to a point downstream of Brock Road where it joins Urfe Creek - in a tributary of Urfe Creek, starting from a point approximately 150 m downstream of Highway 7, west of Country Lane, continuing downstream to the confluence with Urfe Creek.
+The area then continues downstream to the confluence with Ganatsekiagon Creek, south of Rossland Road West.
+In an unnamed tributary, starting approximately 250 m upstream of Taunton Road near the Pickering/Ajax border, and extending to the confluence with Urfe Creek, north of Rossland Road West - in Michell Creek and 3 tributaries: in Michell Creek, beginning approximately 850 m downstream of Uxbridge Pickering Townline, east of Sideline 24 and extending downstream to the confluence with Duffins Creek, north of Concession Road 7.
+In 2 tributaries to Michell Creek, beginning approximately 1.5 km and 750 m upstream of Central Street, west of Sideline 20, respectively, and extending downstream to the confluence with Michell Creek, just west of Sideline 20; in a third tributary, beginning at the Canadian Pacific Railway crossing east of Sideline 20, and extending downstream to the confluence with Michell Creek (west of Brock Road and north of Concession Road 8) - in Duffins Creek, starting approximately 300 m upstream of Concession Road 9, east of Westney Road North, and continuing downstream to the confluence with Brougham Creek, in Greenwood Conservation Area.
+In another section of Duffins Creek downstream, beginning approximately 1.8 km upstream of Highway 2, at the confluence with Urfe Creek, and continuing to a point approximately 800 m downstream of Highway 2 in a tributary of Brougham Creek, beginning approximately 450 m upstream of Highway 407, east of Sideline 14, and continuing downstream to the confluence with Brougham Creek, and continuing in Brougham Creek to the confluence with Duffins Creek in Greenwood Conservation Area